nopSolutions/nopCommerce-Docs/en/developer/tutorials/csp-headers.md

 Based on the browser, the CSP error messages may differ.

-In chrome developer tools, we can see following message.
+In chrome developer tools, we can see the following message.

 ```js
 Refused to load the script 'script-uri' because it violates the following Content Security Policy directive: "your CSP directive".
 ```

-In firefox developer tools as following.
+In firefox developer tools are as follows.

 ```js
 Content Security Policy: A violation occurred for a report-only CSP policy ("An attempt to execute inline scripts has been blocked").
 The behavior was allowed, and a CSP report was sent.